GavinEke/CloudflarePS/.github/CONTRIBUTING.md

 ### Code Editor

-You should use [VSCode][use-vscode-editor] as we have defined rules regarding formatting which [VSCode][use-vscode-editor] will force.
+You should use [VSCode][use-vscode-editor] as we have defined rules regarding formatting which [VSCode][vscode] will force.

+If you do choose to use a different code editor please make sure you adhere to the [Style Guide][style-guide]

 ### Testing